rsanchez2021/Blog-Robotica-Movil/README.md

     return laser
 ```

 Another thing that was explained to us was the function for creating the repulsive force.
-As can be seen in the diagram and in the code, specific weights need to be assigned based on the distance to ensure that the repulsive force is accurate.
+As can be seen in the code, specific weights need to be assigned based on the distance to ensure that the repulsive force is accurate.

 ```python
 x = 1 / distance * math.cos(angle - math.pi / 2) * -1
 y = 1 / distance * math.sin(angle - math.pi / 2) * -1

 ```

-AÑADIR DIBUJO FUERZAS REPULSIVAS

 ### Day 3